yui/yui3/README.md

      modifications to the library and its documentation should take place in this directory.

-The individual component directories under the `src` directory contain Ant build files (`build.xml` and others) which can be used to build individual modules using the YUI Builder.
-The YUI Builder is part of the "builder" project, also available on GitHub at <https://github.com/yui/builder>
+The individual component directories under the `src` directory contain either Ant build files (`build.xml`) or the newer `build.json` file.
+To build YUI components, download and install [Shifter](https://github.com/davglass/shifter) and then simply run `shifter` in that components directory.

-The `README` file in the `componentbuild` directory of the Builder project covers the installation and use of the build tool.
+Shifter also allows you to rebuild the entire YUI src tree:

+    cd yui3/src && shifter --walk